Is Amsterdam worth visiting? Yes! There are many great things to do in Amsterdam & stunning places to see during a 3-day visit in this city!

 This particular restaurant has a reputation for its apple pie, and they also serve an array of European dishes and drinks for you to enjoy alongside it.
 Best place to visit in Amsterdam for all apple pie lovers 😉

 The house itself has been carefully restored back to its former glory, and the interior is breath-taking.
-For art lovers visiting the city, make sure this is added to your top experiences in Amsterdam.
+For art lovers visiting the city, make sure this is added to your top Amsterdam tourist attractions.

 The vendors are lovely and incredibly helpful, so if you are taking someone special to Amsterdam, you might want to consider sneaking off to this market to make a good impression.

 What do you do in Amsterdam when it rains?
 One branch of the famous wax museums, you can meet some of your idols here and take a few pictures.
 Of course, the only downside to that is they are made from wax.
 One of the most interesting things to visit in Amsterdam.

 You’ll find it on the Dam Square, ad it is such a great experience.
 Travel through the museum and spot celebrities as you do so.
 You’ll be left wondering who is real and who is wax by the end of the tour 😉